-MA flies straight and level for a minimum of 10 m before crossing the centre line.
-MA crosses the centre line and performs 3/4 of an inside loop, flies 45° downwards while performing a pushed, centred 360° flip, performs 3/4 of an outside loop, flies 45° downwards while performing a pulled, centred 360° flip.
-MA pulls into horizontal straight and level flight for a minimum of 10 m at the same altitude as when entering the figure.
+MA flies straight and level for a minimum of 10 m and pulls up into vertical ascent on center line by doing a quarter loop.
+MA then performs a 360° tail turn, descends minimum 2 m vertically backwards and performs a 180° pushed flip while descending vertically.
+MA descends minimum 2 m vertically forward, pulls with a quarter loop into horizontal straight and level flight for a minimum of 10 m at the same altitude as when entering the figure.